Matthew-Klawitter/Matrix-Barista-Bot/README.md

 Currently features include:
 1. MumbleAlerts - Periodic alerts that respond when the user count to a mumble server changes
 2. RollPlugin - Simulate dice rolls by typing "!r #d#" where the first number is the number of dice, and the second the number of sides.
 Append "+#" or "-#" to apply a positive or negative modifier to each roll.
+3. MCAlerts - Messages on user connect/disconnecting from a specified Minecraft server